Marquette County Courthouse

-The Marquette County Courthouse is a government building located at 400 South 3rd Street in Marquette, Michigan.
-It designated a Michigan State Historic Site in 1976 and was listed on the National Register of Historic Places in 1978.
-The courthouse was the setting of the 1959 film Anatomy of a Murder, directed by Otto Preminger.
+The Marquette County Courthouse, a government building located at 234 West Baraga Ave in Marquette, Michigan.
+It was designated a Michigan State Historic Site in 1976 and was listed on the National Register of Historic Places in 1978.
+The courthouse served as the setting for the 1959 film Anatomy of a Murder, directed by Otto Preminger.

 History

-In 1857, the first Marquette County courthouse, a wooden Greek Revival structure, was built on this site.
-By the turn of the century, that structure had become inadequate.
-In 1902, voters approved the issuance of $120,000 worth of bonds to construct a new courthouse.
-The earlier structure was moved off the site, and the county hired Marquette architect D. Fred Charlton (Charlton, Gilbert & Demar/Charlton & Kuenzli) to design the new building.
+In 1857, the first Marquette County Courthouse, a wooden Greek Revival structure, was built on this site.
+By the turn of the century, this structure had become inadequate.
+In 1902, voters approved the issuance of $120,000 in bonds to fund the construction of a new courthouse.
+The earlier structure was relocated off the site, and the county commissioned Marquette architect D. Fred Charlton (of Charlton, Gilbert & Demar and Charlton & Kuenzl) to design the new building.
 Northern Construction Company of Milwaukee, Wisconsin, was hired to construct the building.
-The county eventually spent $240,000 to complete the structure; it was completed in 1904.
+The county ultimately spent $240,000 to complete the structure, which was completed in 1904.

 The courthouse was the site of a famous 1913 libel case, where President Theodore Roosevelt won a judgment against Ishpeming newspaper publisher George Newett.
 Roosevelt was awarded six cents, "the price of a good newspaper."
 Another later case tried here inspired John D. Voelker's novel, Anatomy of a Murder.
 The 1959 movie version of the novel, directed by Otto Preminger, was filmed in the courthouse.

 In 1982–84, the courthouse was renovated at a cost of $2.4 million.
-A new courthouse and jail was built nearby, connected by a tunnel, but the 1904 building remains in use.
+A new courthouse and jail were built nearby, connected by a tunnel, but the 1904 building remains in use.